MaxWMcKinley/ace-website/README.md

 # ACE
-Prototype website for Aggie Club of Engineers

-To-dos
--Make html files dynamic with php
--Protect against injection (prepared statements, mysqli) -Create point management page
--Create event creation page
--Create sign up page
--Create event management page
+Website for the Aggie Club of Engineers organization and Texas A&M University.
+The website does two things.
+First, serves as a basic static website with information about the organization open to the public.
+It also has an account and event tracking system that allows officers to create custom events that members can sign up for before attending.
+The system tracks the points and attendance of all the members of the organization.